 Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 303(a) The 2020 amendments added an introductory paragraph to Item 303.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 303(a) MD&A Overview The 2020 amendments added an introductory paragraph to Item 303.
 This section largely consolidates earlier instructions and codifies existing guidance.
-The new section reads as follows: "The objective of the discussion and analysis is to provide material information relevant to an assessment of the financial condition and results of operations of the registrant including an evaluation of the amounts and certainty of cash flows from operations and from outside sources.
+Item 303(a) does not require a separate section of MD&A. Item 303(a) reads as follows: "The objective of the discussion and analysis is to provide material information relevant to an assessment of the financial condition and results of operations of the registrant including an evaluation of the amounts and certainty of cash flows from operations and from outside sources.
 The discussion and analysis must focus specifically on material events and uncertainties known to management that are reasonably likely to cause reported financial information not to be necessarily indicative of future operating results or of future financial condition.
 This includes descriptions and amounts of matters that have had a material impact on reported operations, as well as matters that are reasonably likely based on management's assessment to have a material impact on future operations.
 The discussion and analysis must be of the financial statements and other statistical data that the registrant believes will enhance a reader's understanding of the registrant's financial condition, cash flows and other changes in financial condition and results of operations.
 A discussion and analysis that meets the requirements of this paragraph (a) is expected to better allow investors to view the registrant from management's perspective."